Introduction

 The gravity angular moment can be expressed as

-In view of the expressions for [Maple Math] and [Maple Math] , the equations of motion can be rewritten as
+In view of the expressions for Gamma1[i] and Gamma2[i] , the equations of motion can be rewritten as

-In the continuous limit, when [Maple Math] / [Maple Math] tends to 0, the above set of equations of motion transforms to the following partial differential equation
+The above set of equations of motion transforms in the continuous limit to the following partial differential equation

 In the new spatial and time variables, [Maple Math] , [Maple Math] , the last equation obtains the standard form of the sine-Gordon equation